jtgry/lakemartinchiro/site/content/first-visit.md

 type: page
 blocks:
 - template: block-expanded
-  content: |-
-    One of the best things about receiving chiropractic adjustments is that they are a completely drug-free path to healing the body naturally.
-Chiropractic benefits including helping to naturally improve problems such as:
+  content: "One of the best things about receiving chiropractic adjustments is that
+    they are a completely drug-free path to healing the body naturally.
+Chiropractic benefits including helping to naturally improve problems such as, back pain, headaches, asthma, healthy pregnancy, and much more. \n"

-    * Back pain
-    * Headaches
-    * Bowel regularity
-    * Improved mental clarity
-    * Ear infections
-    * Neck pain
-    * Arthritis and joint pain
-    * Scoliosis
-    * Asthma
-    * Blood pressure
-    * Healthy pregnancy
-    * Organ function
-    * Surgery prevention
   heading: 'Chiropractic Benefits '
   image: uploads/chiro-alignment.svg
 - template: block-content